SwedishPensionsAgency/Hierarchy/README.md

 Hierarchy
 =========

-The purpose of this package is to simplify the work with hierarchical data structures in R.
+The Hierarchy package aims to simplify the work with hierarchical data structures in R.

 ## Todo